iamweswilson/iamweswilson-timeline/site/index.md

     title: Launched UpStack
     year: 2010
   - copy: >
+      Got a little freaked out by the size of the crowd of 10s of people (shown in the pic) and nervously chatterted my way through the Q&A. I spoke mostly about the ups and downs of online markets, which is ironic since I was only in the "biz" for less than one year.
+Just look at how excited everyone was to hear us (yawning was a common reaction.)
+Side note, iPhone photos were not great back then.
+    image: /images/sxsw-crowd.jpg
+    title: Spoke on my first SXSW panel
+    year: 2009
+  - copy: >
+      Designer, illustrator and writer.
+I micromanaged the hell out of them.
+I honestly had no idea how to manage people, so I started every day with a standup (which is very managerial), but then gave daily tasks.
+I gave no autonomy, which prevented them from helping me grow.
+They took it like champs.
+I still heart all of them and love following their success.
+    title: Hired my first 3 employees
+    year: 2009
+  - copy: >
+      Raised seed round of funding from 2 founders of Rackspace.
+Stumbled into that relationship and didn't realize raising at that scale was possible until I met them.
+Part of the process included rebranding IncSpring to BrandStack, which I think was partially to see how well we worked together.
+Luckily it all worked out and with $250k in the bank, it was time to take my startup full time.
+    image: /images/brandstack-logo.jpg
+    title: Raised seed capital
+    year: 2009
+  - copy: >
       Getty Images was one suitor who was persistent, we chatted for months.
 I declined to move forward shortly after finalizing my seed round. iStockPhoto, a subsidiary of Getty, announced on their forums that they